taicheeze/coag_ode_julia/README.md

 ## Download and install Julia
 To run this code, you must install Julia.
 Instructions can be found at: https://julialang.org/

-After installing Julia, you must install the necessary packages, you will be prompted to add them if you run the command: include("paaramest.jl")
+After installing Julia, you must install the necessary packages, you will be prompted to add them if you run the command: include("paramest.jl")

 For reference, the following packages are used: MAT, Sundials, DelimitedFiles.